peaky76/pybet/docs/source/index.rst

 Welcome to pybet's documentation
 ================================

 **pybet** is a python-based library of betting utilities.
-It exists to assist with calculation of bets, stakes and markets
+It exists to assist with calculation of bets, stakes and markets.

 Installation
 ------------